Horsiq/applicationtaskHI2020/README.md

 - To share results on social media, email, SMS etc.
 - All revenue collected from advertisement will go to the [__Sustainable Development Goals Fund__](https://www.sdgfund.org/)

 In other words, the app will become more inclusive, social and widespread.
-Below is a screenshot of a mockup with the same startactivity but with a ranking table and two more buttons; “Invite a friend” and “Share”.
+Below is a screenshot of a mockup with the same start activity but with a ranking table and two more buttons; “Invite a friend” and “Share”.

 | Mockup |
 |--------|